Chapter 19: Round Two: WCG

 “Can all of you keep a secret?” my father asked while cracking a smile.
 “I’ve decided to print The Incredible Human Potential and The Missing Dimension in Sex,” he announced to 150 teenagers at a youth camp in 1999.

 It was yet another bold step forward.
 The counterclaim had not yet been settled in court.
 Added to that, the Mystery ruling was under appeal.
 Yet my father took the district court’s judgment as yet another signal that God was behind us.
 Furthermore, it removed all doubt, at least in our minds, about the legality of our actions within the scope of copyright law.
 So we printed two more books in the fall of 1999.
-In 2000, we printed four additional works: The United States and Britain in Prophecy, The Wonderful World Tomorrow—What It Will Be Like, Pagan Holidays or God’s Holy Days—Which?, and Which Day Is the Christian Sabbath?
+In 2000, we printed four additional works: The United States and Britain in Prophecy, The Wonderful World Tomorrow—What It Will Be Like, Pagan Holidays—or God’s Holy Days—Which? and Which Day Is the Christian Sabbath?

 Our decision to print more of Mr. Armstrong’s writings could not have come at a worse time for the wcg.
 Here they were preparing to appeal Mystery, and now they had to confront another monster.

-The wcg’s opening brief for appeal relied on many of the same arguments they used at the district level.
+The wcg’s opening brief in its appeal relied on many of the same arguments they used at the district level.
 If anything, they put a stronger emphasis on what Judge Letts had exposed as duplicitous.
 For instance, Ralph Helge had testified that the wcg board had a “certain degree of control” over Mr. Armstrong,1 a notion Judge Letts never bought into.
-Yet the language in their appeal brief took it a step further: “Wcg had the right to control Mr. Armstrong’s work.”
-They did admit that Mr. Armstrong exercised considerable direction over the church, but they likened this to the authority of ceos “who manage their corporations with a very free hand, as long as they enjoy the confidence of the board of directors.”2 Here again, the impression they left on the court was that the board could have fired Mr. Armstrong at a moment’s notice, which contradicted their own bylaws.
+Yet the language in their appeal brief took it a step further: “wcg had the right to control Mr. Armstrong’s work.”
+They did admit that Mr. Armstrong exercised considerable direction over the church, but they likened this to the authority of ceos “who manage their corporations with a very free hand, as long as they enjoy the confidence of the board of directors.”2 Here again, the impression they tried to make on the court was that the board could have fired Mr. Armstrong at a moment’s notice, which contradicted their own bylaws.

 By this point in the litigation, the annotation sham was also presented more convincingly.
 “Those who respond to the pcg’s ads for moa very likely are the same people who would be interested in wcg’s planned annotated version or in any future republication of the original version,” they told the Ninth Circuit Court of Appeals.3 Never mind the “Christian duty” to keep it out of print—now they indicated they might even republish the original version!